eooce/scripts/README.md

 # xray-reality
-This is a reality no interaction one-click script
+This is a reality no interaction one-click script，only support Debian10+/Ubuntu20+/Centos7+/Fedora8+
 #
 ## Install
 Run the following command.
 The PORT can be customized